Skip to main content

 • “The interface, styled after an old operating system, enhances this feeling by making every action—from clicking menus to monitoring performance—feel like part of a cohesive simulation rather than a detached idle mechanic.”

-• “None of the performance prestige upgrades seem to have any uses as they are obtained long after what they improve is no longer a problem; you'll unlock upgrades to abilities you haven't unlocked yet.”
+• “None of the performance prestige upgrades seem to have any use as they are obtained long after the problems they address are no longer relevant; you'll unlock upgrades to abilities you haven't unlocked yet.”

-• “None of the performance prestige upgrades seem to have any use, as they are obtained long after the issues they address are no longer a problem.
-You'll unlock upgrades to abilities you haven't even unlocked yet.”
+• “None of the performance prestige upgrades seem to have any use as they are acquired long after the issues they address are no longer relevant; you'll unlock upgrades to abilities you haven't unlocked yet.”

 • “Performance drops.”